-It has been customary for institutional investors to assume a higher return on more volatile emerging market stocks compared to U.S. and other developed markets.
-However, 35 years of data suggest otherwise and, therefore, Cliffwater recommends the same expected equity returns across developed and emerging markets.
+It has been customary for institutional investors to assume a higher return on more volatile emerging market stocks compared to US and other developed markets.
+However, 36 years of data suggest otherwise and, therefore, Cliffwater recommends a higher long-term return assumption for US compared to non-US equities.